Program overview

 Program Structure

-The Landscape Design Technician program is structured to provide a comprehensive learning experience over a duration of 60 weeks.
+The Landscape Design Technician (Co-op) program is structured to provide a comprehensive education over a 60-week duration.
 The program includes:

-• Hands-on learning in design studios and construction labs.
+• Hands-on learning experiences in design studios and construction labs.

 • Field trips to botanical gardens and local residential garden tours.